Why Have I Got Shooting Pain In My Breasts?

 • breast heaviness or swelling

-The treatment options include over-the-counter pain medications or oral contraceptives, which can reduce the symptoms.
-Wearing a comfortable, supportive bra may also help.
+The treatment options include over-the-counter pain medications and wearing a comfortable, supportive bra may also help.

-Some find that avoiding caffeine, lowering the amount of salt and saturated fat in their diet, and taking certain supplements reduces symptoms too.
+Some find that avoiding caffeine, lowering the amount of salt and saturated fat in the diet, and taking certain supplements reduces symptoms too.
 For example, you can try:

 • eating 25 grams of ground flaxseed daily